Mount Magnet

 At Tjukurba Aboriginal Art Gallery in Wiluna

-Australian Aboriginal people do not have written language, so they use art and drawings in order to convey their cultural stories and pass them on to the next generations.
+Australian Aboriginal people do not have written language.
+They use art and drawings to convey their cultural stories and pass them on to the next generations.
 Indigenous art is centered on storytelling.
 Their stories convey knowledge of the land, events and beliefs of Aboriginal people.
-I always find Aboriginal art so fascinating, maybe because Aboriginal artists use symbols, such as dots, curved and straight lines, which makes their paintings look very mysterious.
-It is through their oral stories and drawings that their children are taught lessons of behaviour, survival and use of land.
+I always find Aboriginal art fascinating.
+Maybe because Aboriginal artists use symbols, such as dots, curved and straight lines, which makes their paintings look very mysterious.
+It is through their oral stories and drawings that their children learn lessons of behaviour, survival and use of land.

 Captain Cook and his journey